FOUNDATION STUDIES

 Ella was nominated for her inspiring personal journey and the compassionate, impactful support she provides to students.

 Ella's genuine compassion for working with SEND students shines through in everything she does.
 She advocates for their needs, listens without judgment, and ensures they feel safe and supported.
-Her presence in the department is a powerful reminder that lived experience is not a limitation - It’s a strength. |

-STUDENT OF THE MONTH: Cameron G
+STUDENT OF THE MONTH: Sapphire S

 Our learning pathways